 You got it.
 We know not all clients are going to fit into the Kentico mold.
 Kentico is great for a lot of organizations.
 But maybe not a good fit for others.

+There are a lot of organizations out there that need just standard content management, nothing fancy.
 For those, we now have a .NET option.
 And given that we have seven developers on staff that are trained and experienced in .NET we can move fast to get a site up and running.

-So now that you’ve gone through the training, what stands out about Umbraco?
+Now that you’ve gone through the training, what stands out about Umbraco?

 Brian: